rosemckeon/ploidy/README.md

 Every generation there is:

+1. Survival of juvenile and adults (with a chance of increased mortality due to disturbance).
-1. Juvenile and adult survival.
+1. Germination followed by seed survival.
-8. (Disturbance).
-1. Germination.
-2. Seed survival.
-3. Growth of Juveniles and adults.
+3. Growth of juveniles and adults, with optional clonal growth of adults.
-4. Competition between adults.
+4. Competition between adults for resources.
-5. Reproduction of adults.
+5. Reproduction of adults and seed dispersal.
-6. Seed dispersal.

 The life cycle of the plants in this model aims to represent a simplified **iteroparous perennial** (many of which are polyploid in nature).
 While this is the system we have used to test against, parameters are available to model other life cycles.
 Some inherent genetic factors influence the life cycle too, and can also be manipulated.